-- a) Controlling sediment leaving the construction site - b) Restricting peak discharge rates from stormwater in new construction using calculated release rates based on the impacts of flooding and channel damage, and not on pre-development conditions.
+- a) Controlling sediment leaving the construction site - b) Restricting peak discharge rates from stormwater in new construction using calculated release rates based on the impacts of flooding and channel damage, as opposed to pre-development conditions.
 Currently, a developer is required to restrict peak discharge rates from a new development based on pre-project conditions which is usually crop land.
 The problem with this is that cropland has a high runoff potential so as a result, we see few new developments that require stormwater detention.
-The calculated release rates seen in the model ordinance are based on a hydrologic study of Farm Creek Watershed by Mactec, Inc. (2003).
-While more thought should be given to these numbers by each municipality adopting the ordinance (every watershed is different), defining a release rate that will protect the stream channel is a more realistic way of mitigating erosion rather than simply stating that pre-project runoff levels are adequate for the stream system. - c) Improving water quality by promoting responsible use of herbicides, pesticides, motor oils, concrete mix on construction sites, etc. - d) Promoting Best Management Practices (preserving wetlands, minimizing impervious surfaces) by requiring large scale construction sites to follow a BMP Hierarchy - e) Includes regulation of public infrastructure improvements
+The calculated release rates seen in the model ordinance are based on field data from on site analysis and information from USGS stations in the Farm Creek Watershed (East Peoria, Washington) in a study performed by Mactec, Inc. (2003).
+While more thought should be given to these numbers by each municipality adopting the ordinance (every watershed is different), defining a release rate that will protect the stream channel is a more realistic way of mitigating erosion rather than simply stating that pre-project runoff levels are adequate for the stream system. - c) Improving water quality by promoting responsible use of herbicides, pesticides, motor oils, concrete mix on construction sites, etc.

+- d) Promoting Best Management Practices (preserving wetlands, minimizing impervious surfaces) by requiring large scale construction sites to follow a BMP Hierarchy - e) Includes regulation of public infrastructure improvements